Welcome

 For modellers, here is a brief summary of Tulipa's scope and features.
 More details can be found in the Concepts or Formulation.

-- Optimisation Objective: Minimize total system cost for investment & dispatch
+- Optimisation Objective: Minimize total system cost for investment & dispatch (investment in production, conversion, storage, transport/grid)

-- Geographic scope: Flexible/Anywhere - Region/Country/Continent
+- Geographic scope: Flexible (Anywhere - Region/Country/Continent)

-- Energy carriers: Any/All - electricity, gas, H2, heat, etc
+- Energy carriers: Any (All - electricity, gas, H2, heat, etc)

-- Timespan: Any - Usually Yearly or Multi-year
+- Timespan: Any (Usually Yearly or Multi-year)

 - Time resolution: Fully-flexible - even mixing different resolutions (1-hr, 2-hr, 3-hr, etc) within a scenario